The pen is uncapped. A cup ring is drying near the top edge. The page is still so white that even the date feels like a commitment.

 Side rail + open field

 A side rail is a narrow strip along one edge of the page.
-It gives you a place for labels, mini prompts, or tiny scraps while leaving the rest of the page open.
+It gives labels, prompts, and tiny scraps a place to live while the rest of the page stays open for the actual entry.

 Best for

-- Pages that need structure but not boxes
+- Pages that need structure without a grid

 - Material tests